A module is

 Specialized industry packs, regional compliance, integration connectors.
 Built by partners and the wider community.
 Same metadata, same runtime.

-Click it,
+Say it,

-or commit it.
+import it, or click it.

 Browser-based designer.
 Define entities, views, menus, roles, actions, triggers — point, click, validate, publish.
 No CLI, no code files, no deployment pipeline.